gconfs-conferences/csharp-2018/slides.md

 ## The Problem

-> - Suppose we want to write a class ASM
+> - Suppose we want to write an ASM class
-> - It has to share properties with the class ACDC
+> - It has to share properties with the ACDC class
 > - It also has to implement its own new properties
 > - Repetitive code...
 > - That's why inheritance exists